gdw-workshop/2023_GDW_Workshop/exercises/mapping_assembly_exercise.md

 Read mapping tools map reads very quickly because they use pre-built indexes of the reference sequence(s).
 We'll use the [Bowtie2](http://www.nature.com/nmeth/journal/v9/n4/full/nmeth.1923.html) mapper.
 Bowtie2 has a nice [manual](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml) that explains how to use this software.

-There are a variety of other good read mapping tools, such as [BWA](https://github.com/lh3/bwa) and [minimap2](https://github.com/lh3/minimap2), which works well for long read data or long sequences.
+There are a variety of other good read mapping tools, such as [BWA](https://github.com/lh3/bwa).  [minimap2](https://github.com/lh3/minimap2) is a mapper which works well for long read data or long sequences.

 The first step will be to create an index of our reference sequence (the boa constrictor mitochondrial genome).